kammitama5/kammitama5.github.io/_posts/2017-12-29-Friday-December-29th.md

 - They were initially separated by semi-colons, so had to fix that!

+- There were two separate data files with similar columns; red and white.
+  We were tasked with creating a column called "color" that would also give the color, and then we were to merge these two data-sets together, which makes sense.

 <img src="/images/pandas_magic1/pandas_001.png" width="1000">

 - Observed the data, created a white and red column for each dataset and merged to two in a new edited file